CharlesPikachu/imagedl/README.md

 # 📘 Introduction

+⚡ Imagedl is a lightweight image search and download tool designed for efficient large-scale image collection from specific websites.
+It supports multiple major sources, including Google, Baidu, Bing, 360, Pixabay, Yandex, Sogou, Yahoo, DuckDuckGo, Unsplash, Safebooru, Gelbooru, Danbooru, Huaban, Foodiesfeed, Everypixel, Weibo, and more.
+With support for diverse content such as web images, food, animals, architecture, nature, anime-style artwork, and high-resolution photography, Imagedl is well suited for constructing training and testing datasets for large models.
-Imagedl lets you search for and download images from specific websites.
-If you find it useful, please consider starring the repository to follow updates—thank you for your support!
+If you find it useful, please star the repository ⭐ to support development and keep up with future updates.

 # 🖼️ Supported Image Client